 What I Learned about Work from My Dog

-a radio commentary for broadcast on Jefferson Public Radio's The Jefferson Daily Labor Day, Monday, September 1, 1997
+a radio commentary for broadcast on the internationally-syndicated public radio program Marketplace on or before Labor Day, Monday, September 1, 1997

 (c)1997 by Fred Flaxman